 How to Make Bacon Wrapped Shrimp

-Step 1: Bake 1/2 strips of bacon on an oven safe rack set in a baking sheet at 425˚F for 5 to 10 minutes, depending on bacon thickness.
+Step 1: Cut bacon strips in half lengthwise and arrange on an oven safe rack set in a baking sheet.
+Cook bacon at 425˚F for 5 to 10 minutes, depending on bacon thickness.

 Step 2: Toss tail-on, peeled and deveined shrimp in olive oil, salt and pepper.

-Step 3: Wrap each shrimp in bacon, securing with a toothpick and return to oven safe rack.
+Step 3: Wrap each shrimp with a piece of bacon, securing with a toothpick and return to oven safe rack.

 Step 4: Bake 10 minutes until shrimp and bacon are juicy and cooked through.
 Serve.